Records management with

 Usability

-- Hands-on in-app documentation in 4 languages including the foundations of records mangement
+- Hands-on in-app documentation in 4 languages including the foundations of records management

 - Full-text enterprise search: Advanced filtering, keyword and synonyms search in EN, DE, FR, IT